 What You Need to Know About Preventing Brain Injury in Children

 A traumatic brain injury (TBI) is caused by a bump, blow or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.
-An estimated 1.7 million people in the United States sustain a traumatic brain injury each year.
+An estimated 2.4 million children and adults in the United States sustain a traumatic brain injury each year.
 And almost half a million (473,947) emergency department visits for TBI are made annually from birth to 14 years of age.
-Michael Egnor, MD, one of only 199 board-certified pediatric neurosurgeons in the country, shares steps that parents can take to help prevent brain injury in their children.
+Michael Egnor, MD, and David Chesler, MD, PhD, two of only 200 actively practicing pediatric neurosurgeons in the country, share steps that parents can take to help prevent brain injury in their children.

 What are the best ways to help prevent brain injury in children during winter months?

 Wintery weather on Long Island often lasts well into April.
 And with snow and ice, comes an increased chance of crashes, falls and head injuries.
 In addition to requiring your child to wear a seat belt in the car (during all seasons), and knowing when and how to use a safety seat or booster seat for smaller children, there are several ways that parents can help protect children from brain injury during cold weather outdoor activities.